Floorp-Projects/Floorp/taskcluster/docker/README.md

 hash of the image.

 The `HASH` file is the image hash as computed by docker, this is always on the format `sha256:<digest>`.
+Note that Docker produces a numbre of hashes in this format; the hash used in this context is the one returned from `docker push`.

 In production images will be referenced by image hash.
 This mitigates attacks against the registry as well as simplifying validate of correctness.
 The `VERSION` file only serves to provide convenient names, such that old versions are easy to discover in the registry (and ensuring old versions aren't deleted by garbage-collection).

 This way, older tasks which were designed to run on an older version of the image can still be executed in taskcluster, while new tasks can use the new version.